-Verified Gross Savings Specifications Date of Filing NYS Clean Heat Statewide Heat Pump Program Implementation Plan December 9, 2022, Case 18-M-0084 Program Name NYS Clean Heat Statewide Heat Pump Program Program Period The NYS Clean Heat Statewide Heat Pump Program has been offered since 2020.
+Verified Gross Savings Specifications Date of Filing NYS Clean Heat Statewide Heat Pump Program Implementation Plan April 1, 2025, Case 18-M-0084 Program Name NYS Clean Heat Statewide Heat Pump Program Program Period The NYS Clean Heat Statewide Heat Pump Program has been offered since 2020.
 Program Description The NYS Clean Heat Statewide Heat Pump Program incentivizes residential, multifamily, small commercial, and Large Commercial and Industrial customers to invest in high-efficiency air and ground source heat pump systems that provide heating.
 The Electric Utilities administer incentive programs for electric heat pump equipment and NYSERDA administers market development programs.
 This specification applies to the utility-administered incentive programs.
 Gross Savings Methodology Program savings are expected to be realized and reported on scorecards as MWh Annual Electricity Savings, MWh Annual Electricity Usage, and MMBtu Annual Natural Gas Savings.
-Gross savings for heat pump installations installed in Designated Utility territories are determined using the current filed version of the Technical Resource Manual ("TRM") 60 which describes the prescriptive approach and algorithms for estimating energy savings for technologies that are eligible for NYS Clean Heat incentives, for either residential or small commercial applications.
+Gross savings for heat pump installations installed in Designated Utility territories are determined using the current filed version of the Technical Resource Manual ("TRM") which describes the prescriptive approach and algorithms for estimating energy savings for technologies that are eligible for NYS Clean Heat incentives, for either residential or small commercial applications.
 For multiple-unit or other configurations not covered by the TRM, or for larger or custom systems, the Designated Utilities perform custom analyses to determine savings, consistent with the approaches outlined for custom measures in the TRM.
-Con Edison will be determining savings based on a combination of TRM prescriptive approaches, deemed savings methodologies, and custom calculations depending on the customer segment and system type Con Edison has developed a deemed savings methodology for ASHP residential and multifamily projects under 30 units.
+Con Edison will be determining savings based on a combination of TRM prescriptive approaches, deemed savings methodologies, and custom calculations depending on the customer segment and system type.
+Con Edison has developed a deemed savings methodology for certain residential and multifamily projects under 100 units, with details of such calculations included in the TRM.